 Cons

-- Can be more expensive to purchase a kit
+- It can be more expensive to purchase a kit

 - Skirt conditions can degrade over time

 The Rapala countdown is the standard for controlled depth lures.
-If you want to get down to a certain depth in clear water without getting stuck in weed or structure, then this is the fish lure for you.
+If you want to get to a certain depth in clear water without getting stuck in weeds or structures, this is the fish lure for you.
 It is designed to run 7-10 feet deep and is suitable for larger trout.

-It is made from balsa wood and is sturdy and will last for years.
+It is made from balsa wood and sturdy, lasting for years.

-There are plenty of different colors available so that you can adjust to put the perfect color in front of the hungry brook trout.
+Plenty of colors are available, so you can adjust to put the perfect color in front of the hungry brook trout.

 Pros